 Braga could be a base for a longer holiday, and the city has a wide selection of restaurants, shops and good nightlife.
 There is excellent public transport covering the surrounding region, and day trips could include Guimaraes, Viana do Castelo and Ponte de Lima.

 There are much better destinations for young children and families.
-Families will be fully welcomed, but the majority of the main attractions are of a historic or religious nature so will have little appeal to children.
+Families will be fully welcomed, but the majority of the main attractions are of a historical or religious aspect, so will have little appeal to children.

-As the trains are so convenient and frequent, there is no reason to consider bus travel.
-For visitors travelling to or from the airport should use the Getbus service, which takes 50 minutes and costs €8.
+If you are travelling to or from Porto airport, you should use the Getbus bus service, which takes 50 minutes and costs €8.

 A private transfer from Porto Airport to Braga costs €30, and can be booked from here

 Related article: Porto to Braga